Jewish Person of the Week – David Kaplinsky

 It was hard in New Orleans, because I wanted to celebrate Shabbat, but it felt like not many people my age were interested in that.
 I loved being back at my home synagogue, Shir Chadash, but I was one of the only young adults, and it sometimes felt pretty lonely.
 So a friend of mine and I started NOSH (New Orleans Shabbat Hospitality), a Facebook group to help facilitate and share Shabbat events throughout NOLA.
 I love Chicago because of all the options for celebrating Shabbat.

 What do you do for work?

-I am an actor.
-For the last four and half years I have been doing plays in Chicago.
-I did an episode of Chicago PD which was awesome.
-I am also a Bar and Bat Mitzvah tutor in Lakeview and Lincoln Park, specifically for Anshe Sholom, Mishkan and unaffiliated families.
-I also work at Cheesie’s on Belmont as a cashier.
+I’m an actor.
+For the last four and half years I have been doing plays and musicals of all types in Chicago.
+I did an episode of Chicago Justice on NBC which was awesome, and have spent the last three summers doing Shakespeare in the park in Evanston.
+I am also a B’nei Mitzvah tutor on the northside, specifically for Anshe Sholom, Mishkan, Anshe Emet, and unaffiliated families.
+I also work at Cheesies on Belmont as a cashier.

 What is your favorite order from Cheesie’s?

-My favorite Cheesie’s KOSHER thing to eat there is the MAC, mac and cheese grilled cheese.
-Also the popper without bacon!
+The funny thing is I haven’t eaten half of the sandwiches because they are not kosher.
+My favorite Cheesie’s KOSHER-ish thing to eat there is the MAC, a mac-and-cheese grilled cheese.
+Also the Popper or Frenchie without bacon!